 Annual Runoff Treated Based on Percent Sizing

 Based on modeling done by NCSU using 20 years of rainfall data, a device designed for the design storm (1 inch or 1.5 inches on the Coast) and a 12-hour drawdown time will treat 90 percent of the total annual runoff volume.
 Per the MDC, the required water quality volume retained upstream of the BayFilter shall be 0.75 times the design storm because it has such a rapid draw down time that allows stormwater to be treated throughout the duration of the storm.
-If a rate based sizing is used, the device will be sized based on the flow rate of the 1 inch or 1.5 inches on the Coast rainfall event and no upstream storage will be required.
+If a rate-based sizing is used, the device will be sized based on the flow rate of the 1 inch or 1.5 inches on the Coast rainfall event and no upstream storage will be required.
 Per the requirements of the New Stormwater Technology (NEST) Program, the approval is for the configuration in which the device is tested.
 All BayFilter testing sited were equipped with 100 percent sized devices; therefore, the approval of this BayFilter requires 100-percent sizing be provided.

 Hydrologic Partitioning of Treated Runoff